ibm-cloud-docs/satellite/host-update-location.md

 If you are using Terraform with your {{site.data.keyword.satelliteshort}} location and your host key is reset, either because it expired or you manually reset it, you are then prompted to replace all your hosts, including hosts that are assigned.
 You can avoid this issue by updating your Terraform script.
 For more information, see [Why is my host attach script triggering a state change in Terraform?](/docs/satellite?topic=satellite-ts-host-terraform).
 {: note}

-## Migrating your control plane from RHEL 7 to RHEL 8
+## Migrating your control plane to a new RHEL version
-{: #migrate-cp-rhel8}
+{: #migrate-cp-rhel}

-Support for RHEL 7 for Satellite control plane hosts is deprecated and reaches end-of-life on March 2nd, 2023.
-After that date, you cannot assign any RHEL 7 hosts to the control plane of a location.
-Existing RHEL 7 hosts cannot be updated and must be replaced with RHEL 8 hosts.

-To replace your RHEL 7 control plane hosts, you must first add a RHEL 8 host to replace it.
-After you attach a RHEL 8 host to your location and assign it to the control plane, you can remove a RHEL 7 host in the same zone from the control plane.
+To replace your control plane hosts on an older verison of RHEL, you must first add a hosts at the newer version of RHEL that you want to use.
+After you attach new hosts to your location and assign them to the control plane, you can remove the old hosts in the same zone from the control plane.

-Before migrating to RHEL 8, note that Red Hat CoreOS (RHCOS) is now a supported OS in RHCOS enabled locations.
+Before migrating to a newer version of RHEL, note that Red Hat CoreOS (RHCOS) is now a supported OS in RHCOS enabled locations.
 RHCOS is a minimal, secure OS with tight integration into the {{site.data.keyword.redhat_openshift_notm}} ecosystem and is capable of doing in-place upgrades of major versions.
 Before you can use RHCOS hosts in your location, you must create a Red Hat CoreOS enabled location.
 If you already have a location that is RHCOS enabled, consider adding RHCOS hosts instead.
 To create a Red Hat CoreOS enabled Satellite location, see [Understanding locations](/docs/satellite?topic=satellite-location-host).
 {: tip}

 1. Identify which hosts you want to replace and which zones they are located in by running the following command.
-Look for the `"os": "RHEL7"` label or a host without an `os` label in the output file.
+Look for the `"os"` label or a host without an `os` label in the output file.
     ```sh
     ibmcloud sat hosts --location LOCATION_ID --output json
     ```